Connect and check-in with learners regularly

 - Set up virtual office hours - provide regularly scheduled times for learners to connect with you synchronously individually or in groups to ask questions and receive support.

-- Check student engagement: Use the Blackboard or Canvas analytics to determine if students are logging in regularly.
+- Check student engagement: Use Canvas analytics to determine if students are logging in regularly.
 If someone is not, a quick email inviting them to re-engage can make a big difference to the likelihood of completion.
 These analytics can also show you where learners are spending their time and help you understand patterns of activity.

 Class Communications at a Distance - tips & tools to make sure you’re keeping the communication lines open.

 Building Community, Remotely - strategies for developing interaction, communication, and collaboration in your remote course

 Establishing a healthy virtual learning community (VLC) - tips & tricks to help you facilitate your VLC using remote technology tools.

 - Have students take a quiz in Canvas.

 - Plan for a mid-term course evaluation through SLEQ